-So far if you’ve been following the series, we covered an approaching to thinking about your projects as systems instead of linear experiences and then we covered how to dive deeper in and start examining and thinking deeply about the signals in your project.
+So far if you’ve been following the series, we covered an approach to thinking about your projects as systems instead of linear experiences and then we covered how to dive deeper in and start examining and thinking deeply about the signals in your project.
 For the final part of this series, I’m going to show you a few practical examples of how you can achieve this inside your TouchDesigner project and at the end there’s a few nice little project files you can take away as examples.
 Time to dive in!

 Example 1: Simple Sample